feathersui/feathersui-starling/documentation/help/markdown/numeric-stepper.md

 }
 ```

-## Skinning a Numeric Stepper
+## Skinning a `NumericStepper`

 The skins for a `NumericStepper` control are divided into three parts.
 There are the increment and decrement buttons and the text input.
 There are a few different layout modes that control where the buttons are placed relative to the text input.
-For full details about what skin and style properties are available, see the [NumericStepper API reference](../api-reference/feathers/controls/NumericStepper.html).
+For full details about what skin and style properties are available, see the [`NumericStepper` API reference](../api-reference/feathers/controls/NumericStepper.html).
 We'll look at a few of the most common properties below.

 ### Layout Modes